Open the challenge URL in your browserSolution

 Why contains() works here.
 The XPath

-contains(., 'prefix')tests whether the current node's string value starts with the given prefix.
-By starting from the known prefixpicoCTF{and appending one character at a time, you get a binary oracle: the server says either "you are on the right path" (the prefix matches so far) or "login failure" (wrong character).
-This reduces the search from exponential to linear in the flag length.XPath vs SQL injection.
+contains(., 'prefix')returns true if the current node's string value contains the given string anywhere within it.
+Because the script always grows the candidate from left to right (starting from the knownpicoCTF{prefix), every successful guess uniquely extends the prefix, makingcontains()an effective character-by-character oracle even though it is not a strict prefix check.
+(The XPath function for prefix-only testing isstarts-with().)
+The server says either "you are on the right path" (the extended prefix is found) or "login failure" (wrong character), reducing the search from exponential to linear in the flag length.XPath vs SQL injection.
 XPath injection is less common than SQL injection because XML databases are less common than relational databases, but the attack pattern is identical: break out of a string literal, inject a boolean expression, and use the application's response as an oracle.
 XPath has no comment syntax equivalent to SQL's

 --, so the closing condition must be balanced with a tautology likeor 'x'='x.